elatov/elatov.github.io/_posts/2012-10-08-esxi-host-randomly-disconnects-from-vcenter-server-due-to-hostd-back-tracing.md

 It looks like hostd core dumped.
 I then ran across VMware KB <a href="http://kb.vmware.com/kb/2017008" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/2017008']);">2017008</a> which matched my issue and symptoms.
 For example here are some of the symptoms:

-> *   The hostd.log is terminated without mentioning rotating&#8230;
+> *   The hostd.log is terminated without mentioning rotating...
 > *   You may see hostd core(s) generated under /var/core/core-vix-async-pipe-pid-EPOCH.gz

-Checking out my hostd logs, I saw that it indeed terminated without the &#8216;rotating&#8230;&#8217; line:
+Checking out my hostd logs, I saw that it indeed terminated without the 'rotating...' line:

 	/var/log/vmware/ # tail -2 hostd-386.log